Last updated on 2026-03-25

 - Theoretical learning in classrooms and laboratories.

-- Opportunities for student-centered learning with experienced clinicians.
+- Opportunities for students to engage in student-centered learning with experienced clinicians.

-- Access to an on-site physiotherapy clinic for assessment and treatment, which also serves as a fieldwork placement.
+- Access to an on-site physiotherapy clinic for practical training.

-- Pathways for further education, enabling students to transfer to partnering universities for degree completion.
+- Pathways for further education, allowing students to transfer to partnering universities for degree completion.

-Students will engage in fieldwork throughout all four semesters, culminating in a full-time placement during the final semester.
-This structure ensures that graduates are not only knowledgeable but also possess the practical skills needed in the healthcare field.
+Students will participate in fieldwork throughout all four semesters, culminating in a full-time placement in the final semester.
+This hands-on experience is crucial for developing the necessary skills to succeed in the field.

 Featured Experiences

-The OTA & PTA program offers a variety of unique experiences that enhance the learning journey:
+The OTA & PTA program offers a variety of unique experiences that enhance learning and professional development:

-- Opportunities to participate in diverse clinical placements across various healthcare settings.
+- Opportunities to work with experienced clinicians in diverse healthcare settings.

-- Pathways to further education, including options to transfer to universities for advanced degrees.
+- Pathways to further education, including degree completion options at partnering universities.

 Career Options